hasherwi/calculator/README.md

 - More testing?
 - Add S3 Lifecycle Rules.
 - Add S3 Server Access Logs.
-- Add IAM permissions policy?
+- Add IAM permissions policy for CFN?
+- Can we be more restrictive in IAM?
 - Add Lambda Custom Helper to Stack to empty S3 bucket on stack delete?
 - Expand S3 Uploader to support multiple files (so eventually less Python can be defined in the CFN template).
 - Parameterize more things.